 - 7. Section 1-212(a), G.S., provides in relevant part that "[a]ny person applying in writing shall receive promptly upon request, a plain, facsimile, electronic or certified copy of any public record." - 8.
-It is found that the requested records are public records within the meaning of $\S\S1-200(5)$ , 1-210(a) and 1-212(a), G.S.
+It is found that the requested records are public records within the meaning of §§1-200(5), 1-210(a) and 1-212(a), G.S.

-- 9. At the March 4, 2014 hearing on this matter, the parties agreed to limit the complaint to the disclosure of the following records: - a. access to inspect summons forms from January 31, 2013 to the present; - b. copies of A44 reports from January 31, 2013 to the present; and - c. copies of the records related to nolled cases for which the 13 month period triggering erasure has not expired from January 31, 2013 to the present. - 10.
-It is found that as of the April 28, 2015 hearing in this matter, the respondents had provided the complainant with the records responsive to his request described in paragraph 9(a), above, and that the only records remaining at issue are those described in paragraphs 9(b) and 9(c), above (hereinafter "the records"). - 11.
-With respect to the records, it is found that the originals are maintained by the "DESPP".
+9. At the March 4, 2014 hearing on this matter, the parties agreed to limit the complaint to the disclosure of the following records:

+- a. access to inspect summons forms from January 31, 2013 to the present; - b. copies of A44 reports from January 31, 2013 to the present; and - c. copies of the records related to nolled cases for which the 13 month period triggering erasure has not expired from January 31, 2013 to the present. - 10.
+It is found that as of the April 28, 2015 hearing in this matter, the respondents had provided the complainant with the records responsive to his request described in paragraph 9(a), above, although the complainant maintains that those records were not provided promptly. - 11.
+With respect to the records described in paragraph 9(b) and 9(c), above, it is found that the originals are maintained by DESPP.
 It is also found that in almost every instance, the respondents maintain a copy of the records for their own administrative or law enforcement purposes. - 12.
 At the April 28, 2015 hearing and in their brief, the respondents contended that, pursuant to §29-10b, G.S., and the Resident Trooper Contract between the respondents and the State Police, the complainant is required to make his request for the records to the State Police and pay the sixteen dollar search fee associated with such request.
-The respondents further contended that, pursuant to the contract, all of the respondent police department's records are maintained by DESPP, that DESPP is the custodian of all the respondent police department's law enforcement records wherever they are maintained, and that to the extent the respondents maintain a duplicate copy of the records, they may be used by the local police officers only for law enforcement purposes. - 13.
-It is found that this contention is shared by DESPP, and therefore, the respondents have not provided the complainant with access to the records even though they maintain a separate copy of records within their files and can make and provide a copy of the records from those files. - 14.
-Section 29-10b, G.S., provides in relevant part that:
+The respondents further contended that, pursuant to the contract, all of the respondent police department's records are maintained exclusively by DESPP, that DESPP is the custodian of all the respondent police department's law enforcement records wherever they are maintained, and that to the extent the respondents maintain a duplicate copy of the records, they may be used by the local police officers only for law enforcement purposes. - 13.
+It is found that this contention is shared by DESPP, and therefore, the respondents did not provide the complainant with access to the records described in paragraph 9(b) and 9(c), above, even though they maintain a separate copy of the records within their files and can provide a copy of the records from those files. - 14.
+This Commission takes administrative notice of the State of Connecticut's Resident State Trooper Program in which a State Trooper provides police services to a town pursuant to the Resident State Trooper Contract between that town and the State of Connecticut.
+This Commission also takes administrative notice that the resident state trooper that serves the town of Montville supervises the operational aspect of the town's police department which has 24 police officers, with the mayor serving as the police chief and a police lieutenant serving as the administrative head. - 15.
+It is found that the resident state trooper remains a member of the state police department even while supervising and directing the law enforcement operations of the town;